| Be – SALTY, SWEET, SOUR, SPICY, BITTER, or SAVORY. Live Life in Your Taste Buds! Rebranding STK’s Brand Statement: Read what it means. |

 * Smart food pairings.

-(a higher ratio of “fruits/vegetables/good-carb” to “meat” in any given meal)
+(a higher ratio of “fruits/vegetables/good carbs” to “meat” in any given meal)

 * Healthier food substitutions.